hasi03/Solar-Eclipse-Best-Location-Finder/README.md

 - **Weather Analysis**: Retrieves and analyzes weather data, focusing on cloud cover, to identify the best locations for eclipse viewing.
 - **Airport Finder**: Identifies the closest airports to the optimal viewing locations, aiding in logistical planning.
-- **Historical Data**: Utilizes historical weather data to predict conditions likely to be experienced during the eclipse.
+- **Flight Price**: Utilizes historical weather data to predict conditions likely to be experienced during the eclipse.

 ## Packages Used

 - `openmeteo_requests`: For retrieving weather data.
 - `requests_cache`: Caches API requests to optimize the number of calls made during development.
 - `pandas`: For data manipulation and analysis.
-- `matplotlib`: For creating visualizations of the weather data.
+- `folium`: For visualizating locations on a map.
 - `geocoding` web service to handle coordinates data.
 - `reverse_geocode`: To find the nearest town or city for a given latitude and longitude.
+- ` amadeus`: Python library to get flight prices api.

 ## Installation